wpexpertsio/Post-SMTP/readme.txt

 == Changelog ==

+= 2.8.0 - 2023-11-03 =

+* NEW - Introducing all New super fast Wizard.

 = 2.7.2 - 2023-11-01 =

-* Improvement - Mobile App banner improvement
+* Improvement - Mobile App banner improvement.

 = 2.7.1 - 2023-11-01 =